reznikmm/protobuf/docs/generated_code.md

 ### Oneof Fields
 For now we support only single `Oneof` construction per message.
-Compiler generates a component with name `Variant` of a corresponding type.
+The compiler generates a component with name `Variant` of a corresponding type.
-This component has a discriminant with name of `Oneof`.
+This component has a discriminant with the name `Oneof`.
-There is a single component for each disciminant value.
+There is a single component for each discriminant value.

 ### Map Fields
 There is no special support for map fields for now.